ionic-team/stencil-site/docs-md/basics/templating.md

 ### Conditionals

-If want to conditionally render different content, we can simply use JavaScript if/else statements:
+If we want to conditionally render different content, we can simply use JavaScript if/else statements:
 Here, if `name` is not defined, we can just render a different element.

 ```jsx